-SMALLMOUTH BASS fishing was good in the

-Connecticut River and Housatonic River (flyfishing with a popper).
+SMALLMOUTH BASS fishing was good in the Connecticut River and Housatonic River (flyfishing with a popper).
 If still water is your fancy, smallies are hitting in Mashapaug Lake, Lake McDonough, Highland Lake, Bantam Lake, Candlewood Lake, and Lake Lillinonah.

-Tournament angler reports are from Bantam Lake (fair for smallmouth), Candlewood Lake (fair action, 5.06 lb lunker for a night tourney, 4.12 lb lunker for a day tourny), Connecticut River (some), and Lake Zoar (fair).
+Tournament angler reports are from Candlewood Lake (fair for smallmouth), Lake Lillinonah (fair to good for smallmouth, 4.19 lb & 3.47 lb lunkers for one club, nothing over 3 lbs for another club), Lake Zoar (fair).

-NORTHERN PIKE fishing is reported to be good and improving.
-Like, smallmouth, the CT River was the hot spot.
-Other good "Northern" waters are Lake Lillinonah, Winchester Lake, Bantam Lake, and the Connecticut River Coves.
+NORTHERN PIKE fishing is reported to be good and still improving.
+The CT River was the hot spot.
+Large golden shiners along weed lines have been producing some good sized "Northerns".
+Places to hit include Lake Lillinonah, Winchester Lake, Bantam Lake, and the Connecticut River Coves.